 We encourage you to comment on any subjects that you see here on Wildfire Today.
 Intelligent contributions from our readers can add to everyone’s experience.

 - Be civil.
-“Flaming” of other writers is not allowed.
-Neither are crude, rude, mean-spirited comments, hate, or personal attacks that fail to add to the overall discourse.
+“Flaming” of writers or other commenters is not allowed.
+Neither are crude, rude, or mean-spirited comments, or personal attacks that fail to add to the overall discourse.
 Name calling is strongly discouraged, however the site’s administrator reserves the right to use the term “idiot” when it is richly deserved.
 Offensive language and unsubstantiated allegations are not allowed.

 - Be on topic, accurate, and helpful.

-- Politics will not be discussed, except if it directly affects wildland fire or firefighters.
+- Religion and politics will not be discussed, unless your comment directly affects wildland fire or firefighters.

 This site is not a democracy.
-One of our objectives is for it to be enjoyable for you and for the creator of the site.
-The administrator may remove any comment for his completely arbitrary or capricious reasons.
+One of our objectives is for it to be enjoyable for you — and for the site administrator, who may remove any comment for his completely arbitrary or capricious reasons.
 His site, his rules.
-Wildfire Today is not responsible for the accuracy of the comments of others, or the opinions expressed therein.
+Wildfire Today is not responsible for the accuracy of the comments of others, or the opinions expressed on this site.

 Suggestions for effective comments:

 - Be concise.
-Rambling bores people and they may move on well before they get to the end of a long comment.
+Rambling bores people and they will move on.

 - But not too concise.
-Just a few words saying you agree with something that another person wrote does not add to the overall discourse.
+Just a few words saying you agree with something another person wrote does not add to the discussion.

 - Facts.
-Includes facts and links to back up claims you make (prove your thoughts are credible and not pulled out of nowhere).
+Include facts and links to back up claims you make (show others that your thoughts are credible and not just pulled out of nowhere).